 The curriculum also aligns with the national Licensure Accreditation, Certification, and Education (LACE) model for students seeking preparation as nurse practitioners (NP), clinical nurse specialists (CNS) and nurse midwives (NM).
 Core elements identify the DNP program as a core program of the SON, all students have the same number of required credits (minimum of 93), and the majority of courses are required of all students.

 The DNP is conceptualized as a single degree from the SON with multiple specialty tracks organized within the degree.
 Two major branches of the program identified are the Advanced Practice Registered Nursing (APRN) and Advanced Systems and Population Health (ASPH), each with specific core coursework.
-The program culminates with a capstone experience that includes an immersion clinical experience during which the final DNP project is completed.
+The program culminates with a final project that includes an immersion clinical experience during which the final DNP project is completed.

 Applicants are evaluated for fit with the DNP degree and fit with the specialty track.